The Orlik-Solomon model for hypersurface arrangements: The Orlik-Solomon algebra of a hypersurface arrangement

 \subsection{The Orlik-Solomon algebra of a hypersurface arrangement}

-We write $\Delta=\{|z|<1\}\subset\C$ for the open unit disk and $\Delta^n\subset\C^n$ for the unit $n$-dimensional polydisk.
-Let $X$ be a complex manifold.
-The following terminology is borrowed from P. Aluffi (\cite{aluffi}).
+We write~$\Delta=\{|z|<1\}\subset\C$ for the open unit disk and~$\Delta^n\subset\C^n$ for the unit~$n$-dimensional polydisk.
+Let~$X$ be a complex manifold.
+The following terminology is borrowed from P. Aluffi~\cite{aluffi}.

-\begin{defi} A finite set $L=\{L_1,\cdots,L_l\}$ of smooth hypersurfaces of $X$ is a \textbf{hypersurface arrangement} if around each point of $X$ we may find a system of local coordinates in which each $L_i$ is defined by a linear equation.
-In other words, $X$ is covered by charts $V\cong \Delta^n$ such that for all $i$, $L_i\cap V$ is the intersection of $\Delta^n$ with a linear hyperplane in $\C^n$. \end{defi}
+\begin{defi} A finite set~$L=\{L_1,\ldots,L_l\}$ of smooth hypersurfaces of~$X$ is a \emph{hypersurface arrangement} if around each point of~$X$ we may find a system of local coordinates in which each~$L_i$ is defined by a linear equation.
+In other words,~$X$ is covered by charts~$V\cong \Delta^n$ such that for all~$i$,~$L_i\cap V$ is the intersection of~$\Delta^n$ with a linear hyperplane in~$\C^n$. \end{defi}

-As for central hyperplane arrangements, the objects that we will define out of a hypersurface arrangement will be independent of the linear ordering on the hypersurfaces $L_i$.
-We use the same letter $L$ to denote the union of the hypersurfaces:
+As for hyperplane arrangements, the objects that we will define out of a hypersurface arrangement will be independent of the linear ordering on the hypersurfaces~$L_i$.
+We use the same letter~$L$ to denote the union of the hypersurfaces:

-The notion of hypersurface arrangement generalizes that of (simple) normal crossing divisor: a hypersurface arrangement is a normal crossing divisor if the local linear equations defining the $L_i$'s are everywhere linearly independent.
-In other words, we can always choose local coordinates such that the irreducible components $L_i$ are coordinate hyperplanes.\\
+The notion of hypersurface arrangement generalizes that of (simple) normal crossing divisor: a hypersurface arrangement is a normal crossing divisor if the local linear equations defining the~$L_i$'s are everywhere linearly independent, i.e. if we can always choose local coordinates such that the irreducible components~$L_i$ are coordinate hyperplanes.\\